ckb-devrel/ckb-proxy-locks/contracts/easy-to-discover-type/README.md

-# pointer-type
+# easy-to-discover-type

-point to an on-chain cell, especially to recognize script cells
+Reveal cells' data with their type script args

 *This contract was bootstrapped with [ckb-script-templates].*